bramvdbogaerde/objectsframework/README.md

 # In config.ru
 require 'objectsframework'

-# Require your other objects (like profile.rb) also here
+# Require your other classes (like profile.rb) here too
 # For example:
 require './profile'